The SMS Marketer’s Guide to Conversational Commerce 2.0

 Once you press “play” on your SMS campaigns, you may be wondering why the money isn’t instantly coming in.

-- Test, test, test.
+Test, test, test.
 Much like email, SMS needs to be agile.
 You can't set it and forget it.
-Measure whether subscribers react differently to MMS vs SMS.
+Measure whether subscribers react differently to MMS versus SMS.
 Play around with message length.
 Throw some emojis in there.
 Make note of what works well, and don't let anything become stale.

 Text message marketing is a wonderful tool that can be used across a number of different industries.